mat-mo/matanyamos.es/content/posts/2020-12-27-Self-hosting/index.md

 ### Git server

 Git is also an open point.
 I keep most of my stuff on github.
 I do think I might need to move from github to a personal hosted gitlab, once I find the time and energy.
 The sole reason I am on github is the fact it is easy to collaborate this way, which is not the case on a personal owned instance, if I move my personal only things, which I don't collaborate on, that would be a good first move.
 It will also help if AWS amplify would support private git servers, and not only public github and gitlab services.
-But that would probably be some work for the futuer.
+But that would probably be some work for the future.

 ## Cost